the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

 ### APIs
-{{< code-action >}} If you haven't already, try visting the Riddle server in your web browser.
+{{< code-action >}} If you haven't already, try visting the Riddle server address (`138.68.28.249:5000/riddles/all`) in your web browser.
 You should see something like this:

 ```shell
 {"riddles":[{"correct":0,"guesses":2,"id":1,"question":"What is black and white and red all over?"}]}
 ```

-Just like with every other website you visit in your browser, to access the Riddle server, your browser sends a GET request to the server address.
+Just like with every other website you visit in your browser, to access the Riddle server, your browser sends a `GET` request to the server address.
 The server resonds with data, and your browser displays it.
 In this case, the data is all of the riddles in JSON format.

 You might notice that this is not a very pretty or readable representation.
 That's because the Riddle server is not really meant to be accessed like a webpage.
 Instead, it is set up as a standalone API (application programming interface).
-APIs are often the backend of applications that allow you to interact strictly with the application data without worrying about the graphical interface.
+APIs are often the backend of applications, and they allow you to interact strictly with the application data without worrying about the graphical interface.
 This kind of interface is particularly useful when you are trying to send and recieve large amounts of data or make many HTTP requests to access similar types of data.

 For example, [Wikipedia has an API](https://www.mediawiki.org/wiki/API:Main_page) that let's you access information about Wikipedia pages without having to go through the graphic interface.
 If your wanted to see all of the pages that link to a particular wiki page, going through the graphical interface would be nearly impossible.
 However, the API provides an easy way to find this information:

 ```shell
 $ http GET https://en.wikipedia.org/w/api.php action==query list==backlinks format==json bltitle==Independent_Schools_Foundation_Academy